Tips on clothing choices that work best on camera.

 If you will be speaking on camera, please wear a shirt or blouse with a collar, or a jacket with a lapel; we may clip on a little microphone there.
 If you will be standing or walking on camera, please wear slacks or a skirt with a waistband or a belt; the other end of the microphone has a little power supply that attaches to a waistband or belt.

-Avoid vivid colors unless they are accessories such as a tie or scarf.
-Bright red, green, orange and blue may not look good on the online video or DVD copies.
 Softer, muted colors are the best colors to wear, such as tan, gray, light brown, muted teal, muted green and muted blue.
 Solid colors are best.
-Avoid fine checks, stripes, herringbone and similar patterns.
+Avoid fine dots, stripes and tight patterns.
 Avoid very glossy, sequined or metallic clothing.

 MAKEUP: Use very sparingly in all areas unless directed otherwise.